-Another advantage is that you get more meat per crab out of Dungeness -- and not just because they are far larger, averaging nearly two pounds.
+Another reason we love the Dungeness, is that you get more meat per crab -- and not just because they are far larger, averaging nearly two pounds.
 You will typically get about 25 percent of the crab's weight in pure meat, which may not sound like a lot, but it is in the crab world.

-There are three common ways to buy Dungeness crabs: Live, cooked whole or picked meat.
+There are three common ways to buy Dungeness crabs: Live, cooked whole or as picked meat.

 Live crabs are my favorite because you know they're fresh.
 They are also far more versatile than pre-cooked crab because a great many Asian and Mediterranean crab recipes call for uncooked crab.
 You just can't do that with a pre-cooked crab.

-Choosing a live Dungeness crab is easy -- look for the lively ones.
+Choosing a live Dungeness crab is easy -- look for the lively ones!
 Listless and sad-looking crabs should be left alone.
-You want to buy one that is, well, crabby.
+You don't want to buy one that is, well, crabby.
 For Easterners, be advised that Dungenss are far less ornery than blue crabs, which are the meanest animals alive.

 Most often, however, you will be required to buy whole cooked crabs.
 This is fine; I buy them all the time.
 Look for one that is heavy for its size, and -- this is important -- has its legs curled up underneath it.
 This is a sign the crab was cooked alive.
 Crabs cooked after they die are probably bad.
 Don't buy a Dungeness with hanging legs.

 You can reheat a cooked Dungeness in boiling water (or under the broiler) for 4-5 minutes.
-But I pick the meat and make broth from the shells.
+I also like to pick the meat and make broth from the shells.